alicegoldfuss/shardnado/README.md

 - Add retry functionality, so shards that fail to assign will try again on a different node
 - Moar tests
-- Complicated and completely unneccessary title animation
+- Complicated and completely unnecessary title animation

 ### We choose to use Elasticsearch and do the other things, not because they are easy, but because they are shard.